-Oral cancer is often found during routine dental or medical exams.
-Your healthcare
+Oral cancer is often found during routine dental exams.
+Your healthcare provider may

-provider may check for signs of oral cancer during your regular exams.
-And you should
+check for signs of oral cancer during your regular exams.
+You should tell your healthcare

-If your healthcare provider thinks you may have oral cancer, you will need exams and
+If your provider thinks you may have oral cancer, you'll need exams and tests to be

 A biopsy is the only way to confirm cancer.
 Small pieces of tissue are taken out and

 checked for cancer cells.
 Your results will come back in about 1 week.

 After a diagnosis of oral cancer, you’ll need more tests.
 These help your healthcare

 providers learn more about your overall health and the cancer.
 They're used to find